Overcoats (duo): Formation

-Overcoats list The Chicks, Simon & Garfunkel and Kacey Musgraves as some of their influences.
-They take inspiration from the harmonies of folk music while melding sonic backdrops of electronic, pop, and americana.”

-YOUNG
+2015-2017: YOUNG

 After releasing their self-titled EP Overcoats in 2015, Elion and Mitchell began working on a follow-up project and enlisted producers such as Nicolas Vernhes (Daughter, The War On Drugs, Dirty Projectors) and experimental R&B artist Autre Ne Veut.
-Released on April 21, 2017, YOUNG has received favorable reviews.
-NPR called YOUNG, "One of the best albums of 2017" and praised the duo's passion and ambition, stating, " Overcoats' Young is a record driven by ambition and passion, not craft.
+YOUNG was released on April 21, 2017, through Arts & Crafts Productions.

+NPR called YOUNG "one of the best albums of 2017" and praised the duo's passion and ambition, stating, "Overcoats' Young is a record driven by ambition and passion, not craft.
 That's not to say Hana Elion and JJ Mitchell aren't terrifically talented singers and songwriters: What sets them apart is that I believe them.
 That the emotion in their harmonies and the space they give each other is filled with compassion.
 I believe their songs of loneliness and doubt."

-The Fool
+2019: The Fool

 On September 4, 2019, the duo released a new single called ‘The Fool.’
 In the accompanying promotional video, the duo shave their heads.
 Hana and JJ provided the accompanying statement with the video:

 Produced by Justin Raisen and Yves Rothman, The Fight has been described as a “ten-song battle cry.”
 Despite more of a rock & roll grittiness to the sound, two voices singing in harmony is still at the core of The Fight.

-Used To Be Scared Of The Dark
+2021 - 2022: Used To Be Scared Of The Dark and Horsegirl

 Enlisting the help of their friends, Overcoats made a 4 track EP consisting of collaborations with Tennis, Middle Kids, Lawrence Rothman, and Local Natives.

 Horsegirl

-In November of 2022, Overcoats released “Horsegirl,” a country-tinged indie pop song, their first with distribution company Thirty Tigers.
+In November 2022, Overcoats released “Horsegirl,” a country-tinged indie pop song, their first with distribution company Thirty Tigers.